-The Residence Life Office is located on the first floor of the Lake House.
+The Department of Campus Living is located on the first floor of the Lake House.
 Our office hours may vary during the course of the year due to holidays or variations in the University calendar.
 Regular office hours for TLH, MRC, WRC and Husky Village are posted in each building.
 When the office is closed, call the Resident Assistant on-call cell phone (varies by building, ask your RA) for emergencies.
 Numbers also are posted in prominent places and are distributed to you throughout the year in various newsletters and notices.

 RS2.
 LOCKOUTS (return to index)

-If you become locked out of your suite, apartment or room, you may call the building office where you are located or the Residence Life Office during office hours.
+If you become locked out of your suite, apartment or room, you may call the building office where you are located or the Campus Living Office during office hours.
 For assistance after hours, contact the On-Call Resident Assistant (varies by building).
-This service is offered free to residents, however, you may be charged a reasonable fee per occurrence after you accumulate more than three (3), in any given month.
+This service is offered free to residents, however, you may be charged $15.00 per occurrence after you accumulate more than three (3), after hours, in any given month.

 RS3.
 LAUNDRY FACILITIES (return to index)